 Just because you experienced a certain result in the past, does not indicate it will occur in the future.
 The key to staying positive and engaged in the workplace is looking ahead to accomplish goals and learn from mistakes in the past.
 Turn to the power of positive thinking as you move forward in your career and life.

 If you believe the rest of your day will resemble your bad morning, then your wish will most likely be granted.
 Engaged employees use positive thinking to drive results geared towards the organization’s success, so they keep their eyes on important tasks to accomplish instead of dwelling on negative events.

-Engaged employees have the big picture in mind instead of the little things, and they use positive thinking to focus on the organization’s end goal..
+Engaged employees have the big picture in mind instead of the little things, and they use the power of positive thinking to focus on the organization’s end goal.